Why Northern Lights Viewing Will Be Stellar This Year—and How and Where to Spot Them

 Seek dark skies

-The father away from cities and their light pollution, the brighter the aurora appears.
+The farther away from cities and their light pollution, the brighter the aurora appears.
 Websites like darkskymap.com and darksky.org can help you zero in on suitable skywatching spots.
 Find a place with clear, sweeping views of the horizon, like the top of a hill.

 “One thing that helps create a more dramatic display is to go not at full moon, which can dampen the effect because it brightens the sky and can decrease the contrast that your eye can see,” Viereck says.